 How popular is the baby name Jedi in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Jedi.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Jedi.

 As usual, the disclaimer: Some of the names below were already on the rise.
 Others may have been influenced by more than just the single pop culture person/event listed.
 I leave it up to you to judge the degree/nature of pop culture influence in each case.